Freelancer Splitpay

 **Scoring results:**

-After linking the credit record to the application, the application status changes to initial_scoring_pending, triggering the credit scoring system to start the credit checks.
+After linking the credit record to the application, the application `status` changes to `initial_scoring_pending`, triggering the credit scoring system to start the credit checks.

 **Approved application:**

-• If the application passes the credit scoring, the application status goes directly to offered if no account snapshot or identification is needed.
-In this case, proceed to step 6 to generate the relevant contract for the customer and trigger the KYC flow.
+* If the application passes the credit scoring, the application status goes directly to `offered` if no account snapshot or identification is needed.
+In this case, proceed to [step 6](#step-6-create-credit-line-contract-and-complete-the-customer-identification) to generate the relevant contract for the customer and trigger the KYC flow.

-• Alternatively, the status can go to account_snapshot_verification_pending if an account snapshot is required.
-In this case, complete step 5 to create an account snapshot and link it to the application.
+* Alternatively, the status can go to `account_snapshot_verification_pending` if an account snapshot is required.
+In this case, complete [step 5](#step-5-create-account-snapshot-and-link-it-to-the-application-optional) to create an account snapshot and link it to the application.

 **Rejected application:**

-If the credit scoring fails, the status will change to rejected and you must abort the onboarding process.
+If the credit scoring fails, the status will change to `rejected` and you must abort the onboarding process.

-If the application status changes to account_snapshot_pending, then the final verification step is required to complete the credit scoring process.
+If the application `status` changes to `account_snapshot_pending`, then the final verification step is required to complete the credit scoring process.
 In this case, you need to create an account snapshot for the customer and link it to their credit line application by calling the following endpoints:

-What is an account snapshot?
+### What is an account snapshot?

 The account snapshot contains a breakdown of the customer's account information, such as balance, transactions, bookings, and recurrent repayment amounts over a specific period.
 It is mandatory for Lending integrations, as it is used for credit scoring to verify the customer's financial data.

-Create an account snapshot
+### Create an account snapshot

 Call the endpoint below to create a snapshot.
-You must specify the source field to determine the integration method.
+You must specify the `source` field to determine the integration method.

 **Request URL**